The Boston Globe: 21st century

-In July 2016, the 815,000-square-foot headquarters located in Dorchester was sold to an unknown buyer for an undisclosed price.
+In July 2016, the 815,000-square-foot headquarters in Dorchester was sold to an unknown buyer for an undisclosed price.
 The Globe moved its printing operations in June 2017 to Myles Standish Industrial Park in Taunton, Massachusetts.
 Also in June 2017, the Globe moved its headquarters to Exchange Place in Boston's Financial District.

+In July 2022, James Dao, a senior editor with 30 years of experience at The New York Times, was named the editorial page editor, succeeding Bina Venkataraman.

 In November 2022, The Boston Globe announced that NPR news chief Nancy Barnes would replace Brian McGrory as editor.

+From September 1, 2022, to August 31, 2023, the Globe's combined print and digital circulation for weekdays increased by 2.7%, to 346,944, and for Sundays it rose by 1.3%, to 408,974.
+There are more than 245,000 digital-only subscriptions, an increase of about 10,000 since February 2022.

 Editorial pages

 Starting with the Sunday edition in 1891, and expanded to weekday editions in 1913, each lead editorial in the Globe was signed "Uncle Dudley", a practice ended by editor Thomas Winship in 1966.

 In March 1980, the Globe published an editorial about a speech by President Jimmy Carter, which included the accidental headline "Mush from the Wimp" during part of the press run, drawing national attention.

 Since 1981, the editorial pages of the Globe have been separate from the news operation, as is frequently customary in the news industry.
 Editorials represent the official view of The Boston Globe as a community institution.
 The publisher reserves the right to veto an editorial and usually determines political endorsements for high office.

 The Globe made its first political endorsement in 1967, supporting Kevin White in that year's Boston mayoral election.
-The Globe has consistently endorsed Democratic presidential candidates, such as Joe Biden in the 2020 presidential election., but has sometimes endorsed Republicans in state and local elections, such as Charlie Baker for governor.
+The Globe has consistently endorsed Democratic presidential candidates, such as Joe Biden in the 2020 presidential election, but has sometimes endorsed Republicans in state and local elections, such as Charlie Baker for governor.

 Describing the political position of The Boston Globe editorial page in 2001, former editorial page editor Renée Loth told the Boston University alumni magazine:

 The Globe has a long tradition of being a progressive institution, and especially on social issues.
 We support woman's rights; We are pro-choice; we're against the death penalty; we're for gay rights.
 But if people read us carefully, they will find that on a whole series of other issues, we are not knee-jerk.
 We're for charter schools; we're for any number of business-backed tax breaks.
 We are a lot more nuanced and subtle than that liberal stereotype does justice to.

 James Dao became the editorial page editor in 2022.